Architecture in Fort Wayne

 Built in 2009, Parkview Field is the award-winning home of the Fort Wayne TinCaps Minor League Baseball team.
 Having won awards and received national recognition for both design aesthetic and fan experience, Parkview Field is considered the model Minor League Baseball ballpark.

-Parkview Field is located at the corner of Ewing and Breckenridge Streets, and is open daily as a public park.
+Parkview Field is located at the corner of Ewing and Brackenridge Streets, and is open daily as a public park.
 On game days, the park will close 3 hours before start time.

 Headwaters Park

 What started as a flood control plan is now center stage for downtown events and activities.
 The architectural plan was developed by Eric R. Kuhne and Associates and implemented by Grinsfelder Associates.
 More than 600,000 people visit the park each year.
-Ice skating in the winter and annual summer events like the Three Rivers Festival, Middle Waves make this beautiful park a must see.
+Ice skating in the winter, annual summer events, and tree-lined trails make this beautiful park a must-see.

 More Information